AgiGames/MetalDetectAndClassify/README.md

 - Classification
 - Sending Coordinates for Real World Use

-> Out of these, only first one step(s) are implemented so far. 🤔
+> Out of these, only first two step(s) are implemented so far. 🤔
 ---

 ## Before Continuing Reading 📖